Example Career: Media Programming Directors

 - Category Flexibility - The ability to generate or use different sets of rules for combining or grouping things in different ways.

-What Program Directors Need to Learn
+What Media Programming Directors Need to Learn

 - Communications and Media - Knowledge of media production, communication, and dissemination techniques and methods.
 This includes alternative ways to inform and entertain via written, oral, and visual media.